Group 1 | Over 17mph | Over 50-70 miles

 Seniors | No rush, out for the enjoyment

-These rides are for those who want to try out group rides and are a good place to start for people who are interested in joining the club.
-They are shorter and steadier than the full club run and you don't need to be a member to come along.
-Distances are between 30-35 miles and average 14 mph.
+These rides are a good introduction to riding in a group and perfect if you are interested in joining the club but don't feel confident joining one of the regular groups.
+The introduction rides are shorter and steadier than the regular groups and you don't need to be a member to come along.

-You will need a road bike and either cleats (preferably) or toe clips.
-As a rough guide, if you can ride alone for 30 miles at around 12-13mph then the pace should be OK for you (there are lots of smartphone apps to help you check your speed).
-As this is a group ride mudguards are recommended if the weather is wet.
-If you don't have mudguards, come along, but you might need to ride towards the back of the group.
+You will need a road bike and ideally use clip-in pedals or toe-clips.
+As a rough guide, if you can ride alone for 30 miles at around 12-13mph then the pace should be OK for you (you can use free apps such as Strava or Ride With GPS to check this).

 BSCC Club Run Etiquette

-The following guidelines are to inform riders of the conduct expected during BSCC Sunday club runs and to ensure that a good experience is had by all.
+The following guidelines explain the conduct expected on BSCC club rides and ensure that a good experience is had by all.
 All riders remain personally responsible for abiding by the rules of the road and for their own safety.

 - The Sunday club run is a social ride.
 It is not a race or interval training session.

-- The ideal maximum group size is 12, if there are more riders then we will try to split into two groups if possible.
+- If the group size exceeds 12, we will try to split into two groups.

-- Please let other riders know if you are leaving the club run, if you need to stop, or if you are struggling to hold the pace.
+- Let other riders know if you are leaving the club run or if you need to stop or you are struggling to hold the pace.

-- On steep or long hills, the club will naturally spread out.
-This is a good opportunity to test yourself against other club members.
-The club run will wait at the top of the hill for everyone to come back together before setting off again.
+- On steep or long hills, the group will naturally spread out.
+All riders will re-group at the top of the hill, out the way of traffic, waiting for everyone to come back together before setting off again.

 - Club members are encouraged to wear BSCC kit.